 Ingredients: 4 mint leaves, 1 teaspoon caster sugar, 37.5ml Connemara.

-Method: Lightly muddle together the 4 mint leaves and sugar with a few drops of water in the bottom of the glass.
+Method: Lightly muddle the 4 mint leaves and sugar with a few drops of water in the bottom of the glass.
 Next, almost fill the glass with crushed ice and pour the Connemara over it.
 Garnish the crushed ice with a sprig of mint.

 7. The Waldorf